rokobo/market-research-project/README.md

 gunicorn src.main:server --daemon -b 127.0.0.1:<application-port>
 ```

-If Gunicorn is not found, use `which gunicorn` to get the path from the virtual environment's gunicorn, the use the full path instead:
+If Gunicorn is not found, use `which gunicorn` to get the path from the virtual environment's Gunicorn, the use the full path instead:

 ```sh
 <path-to-gunicorn> src.main:server --daemon -b 127.0.0.1:<application-port>